vinayd-msft/customer-insights/ci-docs/journeys/transition-walkthrough-segments.md

 ## Segments

-You can use outbound marketing segments also in real-time journeys, however, it's recommended to rebuild the segments in real-time journeys for increased performance and smaller refresh cycles.
+You can use outbound marketing segments also in real-time journeys, however, it's recommended to rebuild the segments in real-time journeys for increased performance, smaller refresh cycles, and to avoid disruption when outbound is removed (outbound segments will not be usable then).
 There's no way to automatically create a real-time journeys segment from an outbound marketing segment, but it's possible to use [natural language and Copilot](real-time-marketing-natural-language-segments.md) to create a real-time journeys segment.

 ## Emails